gdbecker/FrontendMentorProjects/rating-component/README.md

 ### Useful resources

 - [CSS Formatter](http://www.lonniebest.com/FormatCSS/) - I found this helpful site when I'm feeling lazy and don't want to format my CSS code, I can have this do it for me, especially putting everything in alphabetical order.
-- [CSS Button Generator](https://css3buttongenerator.com) - Quickly make buttons by inputting desired features
+- [CSS Button Generator](https://css3buttongenerator.com) - Quickly make buttons by inputting desired features.
+This helps as I'm continuing to learn how to make good looking buttons.

 ## Author